 Today AECI specialises in producing electronic detonators, specialty chemicals, decorative coatings, with plants in Durban, Cape Town and the US.

-In 1895 an electric light plant was installed at Modderfontein, indicates Cartwright.
+In 1895 an electric light plant was installed at Modderfontein, says Cartwright.
 “In adopting this new invention it was ahead of some of the big factories in Europe.
 The neighbouring farmers and even the sophisticates of Johannesburg drove there at night to see ‘the lights of Modderfontein’.”

-The foreigners who came out to work at the factory all had worked in the Nobel factories in Europe, who were, states Cartwright, “on the whole, a remarkably well-behaved, hard-working team who grew to love Modderfontein and South Africa”.
+The foreigners who came out to work at the factory all had worked in the Nobel factories in Europe, who were, says Cartwright, “on the whole, a remarkably well-behaved, hard-working team who grew to love Modderfontein and South Africa”.

 Cartwright suggests that Modderfontein was probably the first industry in South Africa to employ women.
 Girls from Avigliana in Italy, referred to as “cartridge girls”, because they packed the dynamite into waxed paper, were the first inhabitants in Little Italy in Orange Grove, on the eastern edge of the growing town.